-If you want to buy NEO with a bank transfer then you need to first buy BTC or ETH with a bank transfer and then send those BTC/ETH to another cryptocurrency exchange that trades NEO.
+If you want to buy NEO with a bank transfer, then you need first to buy BTC or ETH with a bank transfer and then send those BTC/ETH to another cryptocurrency exchange that trades NEO.

 You can buy EOS and NEO from a wide selection of cryptocurrency exchanges.

-Based on trading volume and recommendation we will list some of the crypto exchanges that you can use to buy either EOS or NEO.
+Based on trading volume and recommendation, we will list some of the crypto exchanges that you can use to buy either EOS or NEO.